Allied Forces Baltic Approaches

 Allied Forces Baltic Approaches (BALTAP) was a Principal Subordinate Command (PSC) of the NATO Military Command Structure, with responsibility for the Baltic Sea area.
 It was in existence from 1962 to 2002 and consisted of the Danish Armed Forces, units of the West German Bundeswehr and allied wartime reinforcements.

 The NATO command Baltic Approaches was created on 8 January 1962, with headquarters in Karup, Denmark.
 It was created at Germany's urging, in order to end the previous separation of the German naval forces between the NATO commands Northern Europe and Central Europe.
 After the changes in the international security situation in 1990, the command was restructured in 1993 and deactivated in 2002.

 The area of responsibility of BALTAP comprised the territory of Denmark (without Greenland and the Faroe Islands), the German states Hamburg and Schleswig-Holstein and the eastern North Sea, the Baltic approaches with Skagerrak, Kattegat, the Danish straits, and the Baltic Sea.
 One peculiarity was the responsibility for air defence over the German part of the BALTAP area.
 Until 1990, the western Allies were responsible for air defence over the whole Federal Republic of Germany on the basis of the occupation statute.
-After France had withdrawn from the integrated military structure of the alliance, this task was undertaken by the United States and the United Kingdom.
+After France withdrew from the integrated military structure of the alliance, this task was undertaken by the United States and the United Kingdom.
 The Second Allied Tactical Air Force (2 ATAF) was responsible for the area of Schleswig-Holstein and Hamburg, and was led by a British officer from RAF Germany, with headquarters in Mönchengladbach.

 BALTAP was led by a Danish officer with the rank of a Lieutenant General or a Vice Admiral, who had the designation Commander Allied Forces Baltic Approaches (COMBALTAP).
 His deputy was a German officer of the same rank.
 From 1962 to 1993, COMBALTAP was under the NATO command Allied Forces Northern Europe (AFNORTH) in Kolsås outside Oslo in Norway.
 After a change in the NATO structure, it was placed under Allied Forces Central Europe (AFCENT) on 1 October 1993.
 For the operational command of the air and sea forces, a partial assignment of these forces to Allied Forces Northwestern Europe (AFNORTHWEST) with its component commands AIRNORTHWEST and NAVNORTHWEST was made.

 In case of war, COMBALTAP would have had to lead the NATO forces assigned to it.
 According to plans, all Danish forces with the exception of some units in the outer regions were to be placed under COMBALTAP.
 Germany had provided for its land and air forces stationed in the BALTAP area, and its entire naval and naval air forces, to be subordinated to COMBALTAP.
 In addition, external reinforcements from the United States and Britain (UK Mobile Force, primarily 1st Infantry Brigade) were planned.

 1962 to 1993

-The structure that was brought into being with the creation of BALTAP remained with few changes from 1962 to 1994.
-During this time, BALTAP comprised 4 subordinate commands:
+The initial structure remained with few changes from 1962 to 1994.
+During this time, BALTAP comprised four subordinate commands: